ibm-openbmc/dev/README.md

 ## ZenHub Pipelines
 ### New Issues
-These issues haven't been groomed and typically need to be assigned to a milestone
+These stories haven't been groomed and typically need to be assigned to a milestone.

 ### Epics
 Contains Epics only.
-Epics remain in this pipeline until all associated issues are closed
+Epics remain in this pipeline until all associated issues are closed.

 ### Backlog
-Groomed issues that are lower priority.
-These are issues possibly associated with a x.x.99 milestone
+Stories that are lower prioroty and not on the immediate roadmap, but will be revisited for a future release.

 ### In Plan
-Issues that are priority and need to be completed with their associated milestone
+Stories that have been prioritized and scoped to a milestone for completion.

 ### Sprint + 1
-Issues that the team has agreed to work on in the next sprint.
+Stories that the team has agreed to work on in the upcoming sprint.

 ### Current Sprint
-Issues the team is currently working on
+Stories the team are currently working on.

 ### Code Review
-Issues that have a pending review in Gerrit
+Stories that have a pending review in Gerrit and/or waiting for GUI Design sign-off.

-### Done
+### Code Review in Driver
-* GUI Design Issue: Story completed by FED and ready for design sign-off
+Stories that are pulled into a release downstream, but are not upstream yet.

 ### Closed
-Work associated with the issue has been merged
+Work associated with the issue has been merged.